Region V Public Health Leadership Institute

 Format & Time Commitment

-RVPHLI will take place over six months, from January – June 2023.
-Participants will engage in a variety of learning activities, both live and self-paced, for a total of 40 contact hours.
-The estimated time commitment is 1-2 hours/week on average over 24 weeks.
+RVPHLI will take place over four months, from January-April 2026.
+Participants will engage in a variety of learning activities, both live and self-paced, for an estimated total of 30 contact hours.
+The estimated time commitment is 1-2 hours/week on average over 15 weeks.
+Participants are expected to contribute orally or via the chat in sessions.

 Learning Activities Will Include: